eeverman/andhow/README.md

 	Since some apps must deal w/ legacy params, there should be a ConfigPointGroup subclass _FixedNameConfigPointGroup_ that uses only the default name or explicit name w/o any package prefix.
+*	Explicitly handle the case of ConfigPointGroups extending other ConfigPointGroups.
+	This might be allows to build up and easily register nested groups of params, but if two Groups extend the same base group, the 2nd child will bomb during registration b/c the super points would attempt to register twice under different names.
+Super group w/ multiple child groups == bad / not allowed.
+	One place that might aggregate  (many super groups into a single subclass Group) would be a module that has several logical groups.
+When exposing those groups to a larger app, it would be nice to roll those all into a single Uber-Group so the parent app only has one group to register for that module.
+	In that case, the registration should register names based on the most super-classy Group.